-The Area layer control ( allows you to plot a two-dimensional shape from each row of a table.
+The Area layer control ( ) allows you to plot a two-dimensional shape from each row of a table.

 This might typically be something like an instrument coverage footprint corresponding to an observation.
-The shape may be specified in various different ways: as an STC-S region specification string (as found for instance in the s\region column of ObsCore or EPN-TAP query results), as an array specification of polygons or circles, or as an ASCII-encoded MOC.
-You can add one of these controls to the stack by using the Add Area Control ( ) button in the control panel toolbar or the corresponding item in the Layers menu for suitable plot types (Plane, Sky or Sphere).
+The shape may be specified in various different ways: as an STC-S region specification string (as found for instance in the $s_region$ column of ObsCore or EPN-TAP query results), as an array specification of polygons or circles, or as an ASCII-encoded MOC.
+You can add one of these controls to the stack by using the Add Area Control ( panel toolbar or the corresponding item in the Layers menu for suitable plot types (Plane, Sky or Sphere).